Blue Line (withdrawal line)

-The Blue Line is a demarcation line between Lebanon and Israel and Lebanon and the Golan Heights published by the United Nations on 7 June 2000 for the purposes of determining whether Israel had fully withdrawn from Lebanon.
-It has been described as: "temporary" and "not a border, but a “line of withdrawal”.
+The Blue Line is a demarcation line dividing Lebanon from Israel and the Golan Heights.
+It was published by the United Nations on 7 June 2000 for the purposes of determining whether Israel had fully withdrawn from Lebanon.
+It has been described as "temporary" and "not a border, but a “line of withdrawal”.
+It is the subject of an ongoing border dispute between Israel, Lebanon, and Hezbollah.

 On 19 March 1978, the United Nations Security Council adopted Resolutions 425 and 426 calling for Israeli withdrawal from Lebanon following its recent invasion and to ensure that the government of Lebanon restores effective authority in the area to the border.
 The United Nations Security Council and NATO set up the United Nations Interim Force in Lebanon (UNIFIL) as a peacekeeping force to supervise the situation in Southern Lebanon.